Rails Boilerplate

 run "psql -c 'CREATE DATABASE #{app_path}_test;'"

-In this template I am setting up my beginning project preferences:
+In this template, I am setting up my beginning project preferences:

-So, all I have to do, is change to the new project directory and start the Rails server.
-The DB is setup enough to get started.
-This works for me but I want to do more.
+So, all I have to do is change to the new project directory and start the Rails server.
+The DB is set up enough to get started.
+This works for me, but I want to do more.

 More Resources

-Matt Brictson has put together a more full featured Rails template that is preloaded with the best practices for TDD, security, deployment, and developer productivity.
+Matt Brictson has put together a more full-featured Rails template that is preloaded with the best practices for TDD, security, deployment, and developer productivity.

 Jumpstart